How to Create a Mintable SPL Token on Solana

 Mintable vs fixed-supply token

-| Token type | Mint authority status | Can new tokens be minted? | Common use case |
+| Token type | Mint authority status | Future minting | Common use case |

 |---|---|---|---|

-| Mintable token | Active | Yes | Rewards, emissions, vesting, staged launches |
+| Mintable token | Active | May be possible by the authority holder | Rewards, emissions, vesting, staged launches |

 Important